 In my other life: I'm a big fan of Charles Schulz's Peanuts comic strip.
 I maintain the Peanuts Animation & Video List, a page with comprehensive information about all of those great animated specials, and the FiveCentsPlease Blog, a site with news and interesting stuff about the world of Peanuts.
 I've been interviewed as a "Peanuts historian" for the Warner Home Video DVD releases of several Peanuts holiday specials, and also contributed a couple of chapters about the Peanuts TV shows to 50 Years of Happiness: A Tribute to Charles M. Schulz, which is now in its third printing and is available from the Charles M. Schulz Museum.

-I enjoy traveling and taking photographs of the places I visit, although my photography webpage is seriously out of date.
+I enjoy traveling and taking photographs of the places I visit, although my photography webpage is extremely out of date.

 From 2004-mid 2011, I worked for Fetch Softworks, makers of the Macintosh file transfer program Fetch.
 I was a project manager, user interface designer, technical writer, and website, QA and support manager.
 (It was a small company, so I got to wear lots of hats!)

 From 1997-early 2004, I worked as a Macintosh software designer at MIT.
-I spent most of that time on the team developing Kerberos for Macintosh for Mac OS X. We worked closely with Apple to bring the Kerberos authentication system to Mac OS X, and our work has been included with Mac OS X since Mac OS X 10.1.
+I spent most of that time on the team developing Kerberos for Macintosh for Mac OS X. We worked closely with Apple to bring the Kerberos authentication system to Mac OS X, and our work was included with Mac OS X from Mac OS X 10.1 through at least Mac OS X 10.6.
 My contributions to Kerberos for Macintosh were the Kerberos GUI management application, installers, and documentation.
 I also maintained MacZephyr (it no longer works with modern versions of Mac OS X).

-Comments, questions, feedback, blah blah blah: e-mail me at smcguire at scottmcguire dot com.
+Comments, questions, feedback, etc: e-mail me at smcguire at scottmcguire dot com.